Berlinia/deltagreenery/README.md

 ``run-deltagreenery.bat``

-which can be found in ...
+which can be found in [here](https://github.com/Berlinia/deltagreenery/releases/download/try/run-deltagreenery.bat) or in the releases tab.

 and you are done!
 You are currently localy hosting a version of homebrewery.
 Go to your browser and type: